Vinny Papale: College career

 Papale played college football at the University of Delaware.
 In his first season, he was one of only three true freshmen to see action, appearing in five games.
 His only statistic was a 28-yard reception.
 His one catch was the fourth-longest Delaware completion of the season.
 He made appearances against Lafayette, Villanova, William & Mary, Rhode Island, and New Hampshire.

 In Papale's sophomore year, he started the first six games before suffering a season-ending injury against William & Mary.
-He recorded three catches for forty-two yards in the season.
+He recorded three catches for 42 yards in the season.

 He played in all 11 games in 2017, amassing 15 receptions for 178 yards.

 He had his best season during his senior year, with 36 catches for 618 yards and 6 touchdowns.
 He played in all 12 games.
 His best game came against Towson, where he had eight catches for 142 yards and two touchdowns.

 Professional career

+Montreal Alouettes
-In May 2019, Papale had mini-camp tryouts with the Oakland Raiders and Washington Redskins.

-In May 2020, he signed with the Montreal Alouettes of the Canadian Football League (CFL).
+Following tryouts with the Oakland Raiders and Washington Redskins of the National Football League (NFL) in May 2019, he signed with the Montreal Alouettes of the Canadian Football League (CFL) in May 2020.
 The season was canceled due to the COVID-19 pandemic and he was released in October.

+TSL Conquerors

 Papale signed with the Conquerors of The Spring League in 2020.
 He previously had tryouts in the XFL.
 He remained with the Conquerors for the 2021 The Spring League season.

+Tampa Bay Bandits

-Papale was selected in the 17th round of the 2022 USFL Draft by the Tampa Bay Bandits.
+Papale was selected in the 17th round of the 2022 USFL draft by the Tampa Bay Bandits.
+He played in all 10 games, nine as a starter, and posted 19 receptions for 244 yards.

+Memphis Showboats (first stint)

 After the 2022 USFL season, Papale and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+In the 2023 season, he played in all 10 games and totaled 33 receptions for 345 yards with three touchdowns.
+He was named to the All-USFL Team as a special teamer.

+New Orleans Breakers

+On October 25, 2023, Papale signed with the New Orleans Breakers.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Memphis Showboats (second stint)

+On January 5, 2023, Papale was drafted by the Showboats during the 2024 UFL dispersal draft.

+Italian National Flag Football Team career

+Vinny Papale is a wide receiver for the Italian National Flag Football Team.